 The green revolution is more than a rumour.
 At one time we "treehuggers" were laughed at by polluters and bullies who controlled pop culture.
 But now times are changing and there's a growing interest among individuals and businesses to become more conscious about the environment and clean energy.
 This site will work on helping you stay up-to-date with these developments and how you can help spread the word about intelligent eco-friendly tips.

 Renewable energy is the core of the green revolution.
 The topic can be divided into solar, wind, hydro, geothermal and several other cleaner alternative solutions to lowering energy bills.
 In the past few years huge solar plants have been launched around the world, particularly in California.
 In June 2015, for example, the biggest solar plant in the world at the time called Solar Star opened in Kern County.
 Other new solar plants have opened in Riverside and San Luis Obispo while San Francisco is building a solar desalination plant.

 Some interesting developments are radically improving solar technology.
 The epicenters of this development are at institutions such as MIT in Boston and UCLA in Los Angeles.
-Almost on a weekly basis, presigious universities and independent scientists are finding ways to make solar energy cheaper and more efficient.
+Almost on a weekly basis, prestigious universities and independent scientists are finding ways to make solar energy cheaper and more efficient.

 You can now join the green revolution several ways.
 First, you can work on conserving energy if you use energy from a local utility that generates power from coal or natural gas, two methods that release dangerous greenhouse gases into the atmosphere.
 Second, you can recycle and buy recycled items.
 A third way is to invest in alternative energy if you are a home or business owner.
-A fourth way to go green is to buy items such as solar garden lights at discount stores.
+A fourth way to go green is to buy items such as solar garden lights.
 A fifth way is to spread the word about environmental safety.
 There are yet many other ways to participate in helping fix this widespread problem.

 See also: UN Agrees to Global Shift from Fossil Fuels to Green Energy